Orange County Dangerous Products Attorney

 Get An Orange County Attorney On Your Side

 Victims in defective product cases are usually entitled to significant damages.
-For a free consultation with an experienced personal injury lawyer in Newport Beach, contact the Law Offices of John Rapillo.
+For a free consultation with an experienced personal injury lawyer in Orange County, contact the Law Offices of John Rapillo.
 We normally do not charge upfront legal fees in negligence cases.